Health & Wellness

 Because toxoplasmosis is such a tricky disease to spot, you’ll want to follow our vet-approved tips for identifying when your cat has it so you can help them heal while preventing it from spreading to others in your home.

-As natural hunters, cats can catch toxoplasmosis, a parasitic infection caused by Toxoplasma gondii, by eating an infected rodent, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+As natural hunters, cats can catch toxoplasmosis, a parasitic infection caused by Toxoplasma gondii, by eating an infected rodent, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.

 “Pet parents shouldn’t allow cats to eat prey, such as rodents or birds, as they could be carriers of toxoplasma,” she adds.
 “There’s also a risk of infection through feeding a raw diet to cats.”